Blog · Apr 24, 2026

 All-hands and town halls: Large company meetings often involve long stretches of listening.
 You're present and paying attention, but you're not interacting with your computer.
 Active Now's features keep you showing as active throughout these sessions without requiring you to periodically move your mouse or tap a key.

-Meeting transitions: That two-minute gap between a 10:00 and a 10:30 where you're pulling up documents, reviewing notes, or just catching your breath—it's barely enough time to go idle, but Teams will mark you away anyway.
+Meeting transitions: The gap between a 10:00 and a 10:30 where you're reviewing printed notes, grabbing water, or just catching your breath—five untouched minutes is all it takes for Teams to mark you away.
 Active Now bridges these transitions so your status stays consistent across your calendar.

 Training sessions and workshops: When you're in a multi-hour learning session, you're focused on the content, not on making sure your computer knows you're there.
 Active Now handles that in the background so you can focus on what's being taught.